Welcome to today's edition of the Rush 24-7 podcast.

 You know why not?

-Because they're now welcome.
+Because they're not welcome.

-You get stomped on, beat up, there'd be busted heads all over the place.
+There'd be busted heads all over the place.

-And yet somehow the Republicans think that they can get these people's votes by pandering.
+And yet somehow the Republicans think that they can get these people's votes by pandering?

-Democrats out there recruiting.
+Democrats out there recruiting?

 This is a huge, big Democrat effort.

-All these protests are, this is what they excel at.
+This is what they excel at.

-Uh and you've got the usual suspects behind this, the radical left, the anti-war left, the hate America crowd joined by the Democratic hierarchy, and they're all going to be showing up at various locales making speeches to these people.
+And you've got the usual suspects behind this, the radical left, the anti-war left, the hate America crowd joined by the Democratic hierarchy, and they're all going to be showing up at various locales making speeches to these people.

 Anyway, I got to run a quick timeout.

-Sit tight, back with more in a moment.
+Back with more in a moment.

 I know how these people in the drive-by media work, folks.